DigiBP/Team-Apples/README.md

 ## 8. Create Invoice and send
-- The scenario initiates an HTTP make a request step to fetch and lock the business key and topic name from Camunda.
-This step allows the workflow to access the necessary information for further processing.
-- With the fetched information, the scenario proceeds to create an Invoice Number.
-This could involve generating a unique identifier or following a specific numbering scheme.
+- With the retrieved information, the scenario proceeds to create an Invoice Number, which is done with generating a unique identifier and using the same variable as in business key (b_key) creation.
 - Additionally, the scenario generates a Barcode associated with the invoice.
 This Barcode serves as a reference for scanning purposes.
 - The Barcode is saved in Google Drive.
 This step ensures that the Barcode is securely stored and can be easily accessed or referenced later in the payment information.
 - The scenario continues by creating an invoice using the generated Invoice Number and Barcode.
 The invoice contains relevant details such as client ID, product name, pricing, and Invoice Number.
 - The created invoice is saved as a PDF file.
 This allows for easy sharing, printing, and archiving of the invoice document.
-- The scenario writes back the Invoice Number and the document ID of the saved invoice in Google Sheet.
-This step updates the Google Sheet with the relevant invoice information for tracking and reference purposes.
+- The scenario writes back the Invoice Number and the document ID of the saved invoice in the CRM system mainly for tracking and reference purposes.
 - An email is then sent to the recipient, attaching the generated invoice as a PDF file.
-The e-mail includes the details of the payment.
-- Finally, the scenario completes the process with another HTTP make a request, indicating the successful completion of the workflow.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/8.
 Create Invoice and send.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/8.%20Create%20Invoice%20and%20send.png)